Turn evaporation into water resilience for AI.

 A physical product, not a promise.

 WaterPearls are organic, super-hydrophobic beads the size of a small grape.
-They float on open water and suppress evaporation from the surface — a one-time, mechanical deployment with a 50-year service life.
+They float on open water and suppress evaporation from the surface.
+Deployed once, they keep working on their own, with no power and no moving parts.

 The model

-Like a solar farm, a WRIA™ is built once and delivers for decades: a verified water benefit, every year for 25 years — sold hardware-as-a-service on a take-or-pay contract, funded by the data center and infrastructure capital, never by the farmer.
+Like a solar farm, a WRIA™ is built once and delivers for decades: a verified water benefit, every year for 25 years, sold as water-as-a-service on a take-or-pay contract, funded by the data center and infrastructure capital, never by the farmer.

 01 · Hardware

-Deployed once — a single capital event creating a durable, no-moving-parts evaporation barrier.
+Deployed once, a single capital event that creates a durable, no-moving-parts evaporation barrier.

 02 · Deployment